 With recurring heavy rains engulfing the Southeast this winter, Georgia cities, including Atlanta, Columbus and Athens, report more than double normal rainfall totals year to date.
-Many lawns have The soil under your lawn feeds your grass, shrubs and trees, and over time, important nutrients become depleted, affecting the health of your grass and other plants.
+The soil under your lawn feeds your grass, shrubs and trees, and over time, important nutrients become depleted, affecting the health of your grass and other plants.

-Soil Testing Basics
+Soil Test Basics

 Always test your soil before laying new sod and before planting new trees or shrubs.
 For established lawns and landscapes, the rule of thumb is to test every two to three years before fertilizing in the spring.